supahcraig/schemareg/Using AWS Lambda.md

   * Leave Enable API Gateway CORS unchecked
 6. Click `Create Resource`

+*this is wrong*
+should be a base resource, with the {resource} under it, and the GET method under the {resource}

 ### Add a Method
 7. Click on the resource you just created
 8. From the Actions dropdown, select `Create Method`